Mjz86/c_colon/mcc.md

-  // the fastdyncaller transformation is a bit different for asymetric transfer,  each jump to a sibling restores the used set as if it was a return.
+  // the fastdyncaller transformation is a bit different for asymmetric transfer,  each jump to a sibling restores the used set as if it was a return.